Sreelatha3/firebase_data_pipeline/README.md

     Dump the Firestore collections (recipes, users, interactions) into local raw JSON files.

             python export_data.py

+      This step extracts all recipe, user, and interaction documents from Firebase Firestore and saves them into JSON files.
+The script (export_data.py) connects to Firestore using the service account key, reads       each collection, converts Firestore-specific types (like timestamps) into standard JSON-friendly formats, and writes the results into the data/exported_data/ folder.
+      These exported JSON files act as the raw input for the next transformation step in the data pipeline
       output: The output has 3 files that is stored in data/exported_data folder with names raw_recipes.json, raw_users.json, raw_interactions.json.

   * ##### vi.
 Transformation (Transform json data to the csv):
     Parse the raw JSON, unnest complex arrays (Ingredients, Steps), and normalize the schema into CSV format.

             python transformation.py

-    This step extracts all recipe, user, and interaction documents from Firebase Firestore and saves them into JSON files.
-The script (export_data.py) connects to Firestore using the service account key, reads       each collection, converts Firestore-specific types (like timestamps) into standard JSON-friendly formats, and writes the results into the data/exported_data/ folder.
-    These exported JSON files act as the raw input for the next transformation step in the ETL pipeline
+    This step takes the raw JSON data exported from Firestore and converts it into clean, structured, and fully normalized CSV tables.
+The transformation script (transformation.py) fixes data types, handles          missing or inconsistent fields, splits nested lists (ingredients, steps) into separate tables, and outputs four normalized CSV files: recipes.csv, ingredients.csv, steps.csv, and interactions.csv.
+    These CSVs form the standardized dataset used for validation and analytics.
     output: The output has 3 files that is stored in the data/normalized_json_data with names ingredients.csv, interactions.csv, recipes.csv, users.csv and also transformation report.

    * ##### vii.
+Validation (Quality Assurance):

+           python validate_data.py

+     Run the data validator to identify schema violations, missing fields, or logical errors (e.g., negative cooking times).
+     output: A validation report is generated and stored under the following path: data/validation_report/validation_report.json

+   * ##### viii. : Analytics & Visualization (Analysis)

+           python analytics.py
+           python visualisation.py

+  Generate insights and visualization charts.

 ## 📊 Visual Insights